Woodbridge, Ontario: Geography

 Situated in hilly terrain of the Humber River Valley, historic Woodbridge rests at an average elevation of 200 metres between Highway 27 and Pine Valley Drive.
 The terrain can be described as a series of rolling hills and valleys.
 There are numerous valley intersections that demonstrate the geography of the area, notably Highway 7 and Islington and Highway 27 and Rutherford.

 The area was mainly farmland before the onset of suburbanization in the 1970s, but the residential communities are interspersed with forests along the Humber River and its eastern branch.
 Today, much of the area is residential with commercial and industrial properties to the south, close to Steeles Avenue and to the east near Pine Valley Drive.

-The area commonly considered to be Woodbridge today covers a very large portion (roughly one-third) of Vaughan, and is usually seen as being bounded by Highway 50 or Highway 27 to the west, Steeles Avenue to the south, Highway 400 to the east, and Major Mackenzie Drive to the north, However, its boundaries are somewhat unclear and have expanded over the years in sync with the urbanization of the southwestern area of Vaughan and the areas immediately west of Highway 400.
+The area commonly considered to be Woodbridge today covers a very large portion (roughly one-third) of Vaughan, and is usually seen as being bounded by Highway 50 or Highway 27 to the west, Steeles Avenue to the south, Highway 400 to the east, and Major Mackenzie Drive to the north, However, its boundaries are somewhat unclear and have expanded over the years in sync with the urbanization of the southwestern area of Vaughan and this boundary appears to be expanding north of Major Mackenzie west of Highway 400 along the Weston Road corridor as urbanization continues.